Kuenaimaku/lancer-bar-brawl-configs/README.md

 ### SubdivisionsMatchesMax Configurations

-If a configuration you like mentions needing `SubdivisionsMatchesMax`, you will need a forked version of bar brawl, provided by this repo. [this link](https://github.com/Kuenaimaku/lancer-bar-brawl-configs/blob/master/barbrawl-v1.7.8.zip) leads to a zip file that can be downloaded. the parent folder `barbrawl` should replace your current `barbrawl` folder, generally in the following location: `\FoundryVTT\Data\modules\`
+If a configuration you like mentions needing `SubdivisionsMatchesMax`, you will need a forked version of bar brawl, provided by this repo. ([Foundry v10](https://github.com/Kuenaimaku/lancer-bar-brawl-configs/blob/master/barbrawl-v1.7.8.zip) | [Foundry v11](https://github.com/Kuenaimaku/lancer-bar-brawl-configs/blob/master/barbrawl-v1.8.6.zip)) leads to a zip file that can be downloaded. the parent folder `barbrawl` should replace your current `barbrawl` folder, generally in the following location: `\FoundryVTT\Data\modules\`
 ___
 ## Bar Brawl Configs